-Delinquencies, Repossessions and Net Losses
+Delinquencies, Prepayments and Net Losses

-In the related prospectus supplement for your securities, we provide you with, or will direct you to a website containing, historical information concerning delinquencies, repossessions, prepayments and net losses on certain prior securitized pools of receivables.
+In the related prospectus supplement for your notes, we provide you with historical information concerning delinquencies, prepayments and net losses on certain prior securitized pools of receivables.
 This information may exclude any category of receivables not included in your trust.